Tax Considerations for Nonprofits, Fund Developers and Board MembersBy Scott M. Brenner | January 28, 2019

 Third are Qualified Charitable Distributions (QCD) that allow individuals who are over 70 and ½ to contribute directly from their Individual Retirement Account (IRA) to a qualified charity up to $100,000 annually, thus satisfying their Required Minimum Distribution (RMD).
 Keep in mind that if the taxpayer contributes to a charity more than $100,000 it cannot be carried over to the following tax years.
 Note also that the QCD can also be taken from a SEP or Simple IRA that are not ongoing.
 The distribution must be directly transferred to the charity, so a taxpayer should not take a distribution from their IRA and then make the contribution.
 This allows the taxpayer to satisfy their RMD requirement while legally avoiding paying taxes on the RMD, but they do not get the charitable contribution.

 The tax landscape for donations is getting more complex and charitable organizations must become more adept communicators and marketers, and educating their boards and planned giving staffs on these emerging tax methodologies that will in turn allow them to encourage donors to make sound philanthropic decisions.

 About Scott M. Brenner

-Scott M. Brenner, CPA, is a Partner in the Commercial Business Group at Marks Paneth LLP.
-To this role, he brings more than 30 years of experience providing attest and accounting services to manufacturing companies, municipalities and nonprofit organizations.
-In addition, he has developed a practice assisting privately-held business owners with tax planning and with the use of pensions as tax-savings tools.
-Prior to joining Marks Paneth, Mr. Brenner was the Managing Partner of Dylewsky,...
+Scott M. Brenner, MBA, CPA, CFE, is a Partner at Marks Paneth LLP, where he provides attest, accounting and advisory services to both for-profit and not-for-profit organizations.
+To this role, he brings more than 30 years of experience in the manufacturing, government and nonprofit industries.
+He also advises privately held business owners on tax planning strategies and the use of pensions as tax-savings tools.
+Prior to joining Marks Paneth, Mr. Brenner was the Managing Partner...
 READ MORE +